podcastjs/podcastjs/readme.md

 By default, it creates a **site** folder.
 If you need a custom folder:

 ```
-podcastjs --publish docs
+podcastjs --publish --output=docs
 ```

 ## How it works

-Only add any markdown file inside the posts folder with a content like this:
+Add any markdown file inside the posts folder with a content like this:

 ```
 <!--